MScComputer and Automation Engineering

 More specifically, the professions which are more suitable to the computer and automation engineer are those requiring advanced competences and skills on: industrial automation and process control; robotic systems; modelling and simulation of dynamical systems; data analysis; information systems; systems including artificial intelligence; design of hardware/software integrated systems; man-machine interfaces exploiting natural language; human-robot interfaces; design and management of biological databases.

-Graduates in Computer and Automation Engineering can access to the Italian professional society of engineers, within the section Information Engineering.
+Graduates in Computer and Automation Engineering can access the Italian Professional Society of Engineers, Information Engineering.